Try this list of fun activities to keep your small, medium, and large elves busy during the Christmas holidays!

 2. Take the kids to see a Christmas show!

 Likewise, buy yourself a few hours of peace (because it’s the season of peace and goodwill after all) by bringing the kids to see a Christmas show.
-While many aren’t taking place this year, there’s still a handful to choose from, including online shows too!
+Stayed tuned for the full list coming soon!

 3. Give back by doing good